hurricanehrndz/docker-containers/subsonic/README.md

 For more information on adding templates to unRAID please visit the [unRAID forums](https://lime-technology.com/forum/).

 ## unRAID Automatic Upgrades:

 On unRAID, execute the following to have the container periodically update itself.
-Additionally, to make the change persistent add the same line of code to your `go` file.
+Additionally, add the same line of code to your `go` file to make the change persistent.
 ```
-echo "0 2 * * * docker exec subsonic update" | sudo tee -a /var/spool/cron/crontabs/root
+echo "0 2 * * * docker exec Subsonic update" | sudo tee -a /var/spool/cron/crontabs/root
 ```

 # Technical information:

 By default the image has been created to run with UID and GID 1000.
 If using the automatic install method from Docker, the container is set to run with the UID and GID of of the user executing the `subsonic` wrapper script.